nkratzke/pingpong/README.md

 sudo sh ./install.sh
 ```

-This will install dart runtime and development environment, apachebench, docker as well as the docker overlay network weave.
+This will install necessary dependencies.
+These include:

+- Dart SDK
+- Docker
+- Docker overlay network Weave.
+- Ruby runtime and development environment
+- Golang SDK
+- Java SDK
+- ppbench (as benchmarking and analyzing front end)

-It is possible to run the _ping_ and _pong_ service as a docker container and as a docker container connected to a weave SDN network.
+It is possible to run the _Ping_ and _Pong_ service as a Docker container

-Please be aware, that the dockerized ping-pong system will not show the same performance like a "naked" run ping-pong system.
-The network performance of the ping-pong system with an additional SDN layer decreases as well.
+and as a Docker container connected to a Weave SDN network.

 ### On the pong host: Set up the _pong service_